mohitsarewar/docker-compose/README.md

 # My Project

-This project is a multi-service Dockerized application.
+This project is a multi-service Dockerized repo.

 ## Services
 1) Cassandra